temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 - [Temporal Go SDK](https://pkg.go.dev/go.temporal.io/sdk)
 - [Go 1.17+](https://go.dev/dl/)

-If you plan to implement APIs for sending emails and billing, make sure those are set up as well.
-This tutorial will be mocking actual emails and billing.
+This tutorial will be mocking actual emails and billing, so setup of additional APIs won't be necessary.

 ## Create the project